Wander Franco Player Props: Rays vs. Astros

-On Saturday, Wander Franco (.216 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:15 PM ET.
+The Tampa Bay Rays, including Wander Franco (.250 on-base percentage in past 10 games, 82 points below season-long percentage), battle starter Brandon Bielak and the Houston Astros at Minute Maid Park, Sunday at 2:10 PM ET.

-He strung together two hits (going 2-for-4 with a triple) in his last game against the Astros.
+He hit a home run while going 2-for-3 in his previous game against the Astros.

 Wander Franco Game Info & Props vs. the Astros